Roasted Sweet Potato Rounds

 - Try toppings!
 These roasted sweet potato slices are great topped with cheese, vegetables, herbs, and sauces.
 Experiment and make easy to grab appetizer bites for your next party.

 Love this simple roasted sweet potato recipe?
-Check out our other simple side dishes, like these Honey-Harissa Pan-Roasted Carrots or Maple Mustard Roasted Brussels Sprouts, both easy side dishes for busy nights.
+Check out our other simple sweet potato side dishes:

 - 3 medium sweet potatoes